Stabax/OmniUnit_old/readme.md

 # Contributors

-  -Stabax Corp.
+  * Stabax Corp.
-  -Baxlan
+  * Baxlan

 #about

-Stblib is a header only library for C++ permitting to manipulate time :Timers, Countdown and Dates, for now.
+Stblib is a header only library for C++ permitting to manipulate time : Timers, Countdown and Dates, for now.

 # License